bautheac/finRes/README.md

 finRes is still in the alpha stage of development; bugs have to be fixed and some design flaws must be addressed in some of the packages.
-The next stage of development will focus on fixing these issues before each individual package as well as the suite itself is submitted to the Comprehensive R Archive Network (CRAN) for public dissemination.
+The next stage of development will focus on fixing these issues, set up a CI/CD pipeline for the suite as well as a testing framework.
+Each individual package as well as the suite itself will thereafter eventually be submitted to the Comprehensive R Archive Network (CRAN) for public dissemination.

 ## References